Verpitek/PanSpark/documentation.md

 The PanSpark VM includes several optimizations:

 - **Pre-compiled instructions**: Jump targets and custom handlers are cached during compilation
+- **FOR loop optimization**: ENDFOR indices are pre-computed during compilation to eliminate runtime O(n) lookups
 - **Inline math operations**: Common operators are inlined for faster execution
 - **Object pooling**: Stack frames for procedure calls are reused
 - **Batch execution**: Sequential non-blocking instructions can be processed together
+- **Recursive depth limiting**: Prevents stack overflow with configurable recursion limits

 These optimizations are transparent to script writers but provide significant performance benefits.
+FOR loops in particular benefit from index pre-computation, making deeply nested loops more efficient.

 ---